Erectile dysfunction is a very common condition that affects lots of men. But what is erectile dysfunction?

 Occasional erectile problems aren’t uncommon; most men will sometimes fail to get or keep an erection.
 This is generally down to factors like tiredness, stress, or excessive alcohol consumption.

 However, sometimes these problems with achieving and maintaining an erection can be more frequent and problematic.
 This is when we would classify this as erectile dysfunction.

 Frequent ED may be a sign of health problems that need treatment, either physical or psychological.
 There are a few different conditions which can cause erectile dysfunction, which we will go into in more detail below.

-If you aren’t sure if what you have is ED or not, you can find out more by reading our erectile dysfunction symptoms page.
+If you aren’t sure if what you have is ED or not, find out more by reading our erectile dysfunction symptoms page.

 Erectile dysfunction can have many underlying causes.

 These can be split broadly into three different categories: physical causes (such as certain medical conditions), psychological causes (such as stress or anxiety) or medicinal causes (medications which can cause ED).

 It's important to identify the cause of erectile dysfunction so that both the erectile dysfunction and this underlying condition can be treated.

 In the section below, we’ll go into greater detail about what can cause erectile dysfunction and the different reasons for erectile dysfunction.